-EVALUATION FACTOR RATING 1 RATING 2 RATING 3 PACIOIS SCENE MANAGEMENT 110110111111111111111111111111111111111 Safety & Work Environment Frequently fails to provide a safe and adequate work environment.
+EVALUATION FACTOR RATING 1 RATING 2 RATING 3 SCENE MANAGEMENT Safety & Work Environment Frequently fails to provide a safe and adequate work environment.
 Inconsistently determines or provides a safe and adequate work environment or slowly initiates appropriate measures.
 Has to be reminded or cautioned about potential hazards.
 Consistently determines safety for patient, self and team members and ensures and adequate work environment in a timely manner.
-Universal Precautions Frequently fails to use appropriate universal precautions, personal protective equipment or care for equipment appropriately. inconsistently uses universal precautions and personal protective equipment or cleans equipment inappropriately.
+Universal Precautions Frequently fails to use appropriate universal precautions, personal protective equipment or care for equipment appropriately.
+Inconsistently uses universal precautions and personal protective equipment or cleans equipment inappropriately.
+Initiates care before applying protective equipment or needs prompting to do so.
 Consistently uses universal precautions and wears appropriate personal protective equipment specific for patient condition.
 Cleans equipment in accordance with provider policy/procedures.
-Crowd Control Frequently fails to take step to control crowd or deal effectively with family and bystanders.
-Escalates scer with inappropriate language or behavior, or fails to address known or potential hazards.
+Crowd Control Frequently fails to take steps to control crowd or deal effectively with family and bystanders.
+Escalates scene with inappropriate language or behavior, or fails to address known or potential hazards.
 Inconsistently initiates or delegates crowd control.
 Deals ineffectively with family and bystanders.
 Consistently initiates or delegates appropriate crowd control and deals effectively with family and bystanders.
-PATIENT ASSESSMENT 10 11 11 11 11 Physical Examination Assessment is grossly incomplete or disorganized or life threats are not corrected in the initial assessment.
+PATIENT ASSESSMENT Physical Examination incomplete or disorganized or life threats are not corrected in the initial assessment.
 Assessment is disorganized causing omission of key elements.
-Pertinen questions or findings are omitted, or superfluous questions cause assessment or treatment to be delayed. t thorough exam with
+Pertinent questions or findings are omitted, or superfluous questions cause assessment or treatment to be delayed.
+Consistently performs a thorough exam with appropriate inquiry and inspection pertinent to the patient's chief complaint.
+Findings are accurate.

-, , , , , , , , , , , , , , , , , , , ASSESSMENT O to the total and Assessment Interpretation Frequently fails to determine a working diagnosis, or substantially misinterprets the patient's problem.
+PATIENT ASSESSMENT Assessment Interpretation Frequently fails to determine a working diagnosis, or substantially misinterprets the patient's problem.
 Cannot formulate a working diagnosis for treatment.
 Inconsistently or slowly determines a working diagnosis or substantially misinterprets the patient's problem.
 Consistently interprets and correlates assessment information correctly.
 Chest Auscultation Fails to listen to lung sounds at appropriate time in assessment or misinterprets lung sounds heard.
 Inconsistent knowledge, practice or application of chest auscultation and breath sounds.
 Consistently identifies breath sounds accurately.
 Adequate knowledge of chest auscultation.
 Cardiac Rhythms Fails to place patient or interpret rhythm on monitor, or misinterprets rhythm.
 Inconsistently identifies rhythms in an accurate and timely manner.
 Consistently identifies rhythms in an accurate and timely manner.
 Patient Management Frequently fails to develop and implement an appropriate plan of action.
 Inconsistently or slowly develops or implements an appropriate plan of action or fails to anticipate base station orders.
 Consistently develops and implements an appropriate plan of action.
 Additional Assistance & Equipment Frequently fails to recognize the need for additional assistance and/or equipment.
 Inconsistently or slowly recognizes the need for additional assistance or equipment.
 Consistently recognizes the need for and requests additional assistance or equipment in a timely manner.
 Primary Assessment & Intervention Frequently fails to perform an organized and complete primary assessment with 60 seconds or fails to intervene when life threats are discovered.
 Inconsistently or slowly performs a complete and/or organized primary assessment.
 Does not intervene appropriately in a timely manner.
 Consistently performs a complete and organized primary assessment with 60 seconds and intervenes appropriately in a timely manner.
 Patient Response to Therapy Frequently fails to assess patient response to therapy/interventions such as reassessment of vital signs or reactions to medications.
 Requires prompting or reminders to reassess patient or response to treatments such as fluid infused, vital signs, or lung sounds after intubation.
 Consistently assesses patient response to therapy/interventions.